Travel guide

 Reinstall QR Not necessary New profile and installation

-Ideal for Frequent travelers A specific trip
+Ideal for Frequent travelers A one-off trip

-How to top up data step by step
+How to top up data step-by-step

 2. Select the active profile and choose the top up or add plan option.